or reload the browser

 Housing contracts can be appealed by picking up a contract appeals form in the Department of Housing and Residence Life office in Dogwood Hall, filling it out and returning it with the appropriate documentation to Dogwood Hall.
 An appointment with the Housing Appeal Review Committee will be scheduled.
 All appeals will be reviewed by the Committee, chaired by the Associate Director for Administrative Operations, or his/her designee, for adjudication.
 Any student who does not appear for his/her appointment with the Committee will forfeit his/her privilege to appear and will have his/her appeal adjudicated based on written documentation.
 Contract Appeals will incur a non-refundable $50 contract appeal hearing fee.
 Contract appeals will be reviewed each semester until the refund rate, per the University refund schedule, goes to $0.

 If an appeal is granted, a $400 cancellation penalty will be assessed.
 Any refunds of fees will be based on the University refund schedule as established by the Controller’s Office.

 Students denied a release by the committee may appeal to the Student Housing Appeals Board.
 The Board is a group of faculty and staff members reporting to the Vice President for Student Affairs.
 Board decisions are final.

 RSVP is the application renewal / room re-assignment period that allows current residents to indicate their request for housing for the following academic year; assignments are not automatic and not guaranteed.
-RSVP is a two step process that takes place in mid-February or early March.
+RSVP is a two step process that takes place around November.
 Residents will receive an email via their MSU email address with instructions for submitting an online application.
 Students selected to participate in the online selection process will receive an email with detailed information on how to proceed.
 Those students will choose their rooms online based on a selection of available spaces.
 Priority for room selection is primarly based on a student's RSVP application date (the earlier a student applies for RSVP, the earlier their online room selection time slot will be).